spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### Show Modal using JS

-If you want to use JavaScript instead of the action selector, you can enable _JS_ button next to the event and add your code, like:
+If you want to use JavaScript instead of the action selector, you can enable _JS_ button next to the event and add your code:

 ```javascript
 {{ '{{ showModal(ProductDetailsModal.name) }}' }}